reginabarzilaygroup/Sybil/README.md

 The `attentions` will be a list of length equal to the number of series.
 Each series has a dictionary with the following keys:

-- `image_attention_1`: log-softmax attention scores over the pixels in the 2D slice.
+- `image_attention_1`: attention scores (as logits) over the pixels in the 2D slice.
 This will be a list of length equal to the size of the model ensemble.
-- `volume_attention_1`: log-softmax attention scores over each slice in the 3D volume.
+- `volume_attention_1`: attention scores (as logits) over each slice in the 3D volume.
 This will be a list of length equal to the size of the model ensemble.

 To visualize the attention scores, you can use the following code.
 This will return a list of 2D images, where the attention scores are overlaid on the original images.
 If you provide a `save_directory`, the images will be saved as a GIF.
 If multiple series are provided, the function will return a list of lists, one for each series.